Community Township Project in South Africa

 Our plans also include clearing a nearby site in order to transform it into a sports field and then get the children involved in physical education, as well as educating the township people in organic food growing and basic permaculture techniques.

 The building project site is sometimes closed during the South African school vacations, including about five weeks from early December to mid-January and a week-long break over Easter and at the end of September/start of October.
 Extra community projects are available during these times and our local staff will advise you of exact dates when you apply.

 If you have a particular interest in any aspects of this project please let us know when you apply.

 You can join the Community Township Project in South Africa for two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
-The project is available all year round in Cape Town.
+The project is available all year round.